natalieagus/50005/docs/Problem Set/04-synchronisation.md

 1. What happens if the producer signals before the consumer starts waiting?
 2. Why must `pthread_cond_wait()` always be used inside a `while` loop, not an `if`?
 3. What is a **spurious wakeup** and how does the loop guard handle it?
-4. Construct a timeline where the consumer blocks forever due to a missed signal.
+4. Construct a visual timeline where the consumer blocks forever due to a missed signal.
 5. **Rewrite** the consumer code to be safe against missed signals and spurious wakeups.